 Given the small volumes being considered, it is important to quantify the effects of cosmic variance.
-We use {\it QuickCV} \citep{newman_measuring_2002} to estimate the DM variance of our volume ($24\%$), and assuming a galaxy bias of $b_g = 8$ from \cite{shuntov_constraints_2025}, we find that at $1\sigma$ cosmic variance can account for a tripling in the expected number of galaxies within this small volume.
-As such, our observed overdensity, $\delta=200$, is a $\sim 60\sigma$ outlier from the cosmic variance.
-If we instead consider a significantly larger volume than that occupied by the \pc\ galaxies, corresponding to the Lagrangian radius from \cite{chiang_galaxy_2017} ($R_{L}=10\ {\rm cMpc}$), the overdensity falls to $\delta = 3$, which is a $2.6 \sigma$ outlier from cosmic variance.
+We used {\it QuickCV} \citep{newman_measuring_2002} to estimate the DM variance of our volume ($24\%$), and assuming a galaxy bias of $b_g = 8$ from \cite{shuntov_constraints_2025}, we find that at $1\sigma$ cosmic variance can account for a tripling in the expected number of galaxies within this small volume.
+As such, our observed overdensity, $\delta=200$, is an $\sim 60\sigma$ outlier relative to cosmic variance.
+If we instead consider a significantly larger volume than that occupied by the \pc\ galaxies, corresponding to the Lagrangian radius from \cite{chiang_galaxy_2017} ($R_{L}=10\ {\rm cMpc}$), the overdensity falls to $\delta = 3$, which is a $2.6 \sigma$ outlier relative to cosmic variance.
 We note that the overdensity parameter of A2744-PC-z7p9, when calculated over the same large volume, falls to a similarly low value of $\delta \sim 8$.
-This large volume is far in excess of the expected sizes of the cores of protoclusters at these redshifts \citep{chiang_galaxy_2017}.
+This large volume is far in excess of the expected sizes of protocluster cores at these redshifts \citep{chiang_galaxy_2017}.
 Therefore, regardless of the volume selected, these regions appear to be significantly overdense relative to the nominal UVLF.